Motebit

 Payload fields:

-The device signs the JSON-serialized payload with its Ed25519 private key.
+The device signs the raw UTF-8 bytes of the JSON payload (not the base64url form) with its Ed25519 private key.
 The relay verifies in two steps: (1) parse the base64url payload without crypto to extract the device_id — O(1) lookup; (2) verify the Ed25519 signature against the device's registered public key.
-Expired tokens are rejected.
+Expired tokens, and tokens missing jti/aud, are rejected.

 Encryption at rest